Your availability status is a helpful way to show your entire team whether you are free to take a call.

 - After Call Work › your status may automatically change to "After Call Work" after you end an inbound or outbound call, for a predefined amount of time, or while you are taking notes.
 During this time, you can wrap up the call and calls will not be routed to you.
 The exact behavior depends on the "After Call Work" settings defined by your Administrator.

 - Away › you are logged in to Talkdesk but away from your computer.
-Away agents might be on breaks, training sessions or completing other tasks that keep them away from the phone.
-However, the away status will still allow you to receive call transfers, should you wish to accept these.
+Away agents might be on breaks, training sessions, or completing other tasks that keep them away from the phone.
+However, the away status will still allow you to receive blind transfers or consultations, should you wish to accept these.

 - Offline › you are not able to take calls.
 The "Offline" status indicates that you are not signed in to Talkdesk and are unable to receive calls.
 Offline agents are typically not at work.
 When you sign out of Talkdesk, your status is automatically changed to "Offline".